Get in the holiday spirit with holiday markets, Christmas light displays and seasonal events in the nation’s capital.

 03

-From Nov.
-24 through Jan.
-2, 2023, as part of its free Season's Greenings celebration, the U.S. Botanic Garden will feature G-gauge model circulating through agricultural displays made from plant parts, new plant-based landmarks including the Martin Luther King, Jr. Memorial and the National Gallery of Art's East Building.
-Throughout the Terrace Gardens and Bartholdi Gardens, trees and shrubs will feature string lights, festive evergreens and six large plant-based sculptures of pollinators.
-A gift store run by the Friends of the U.S. Botanic Garden and local D.C. small business Rewild will offer a variety of botanically themed gifts for purchase in the Conservatory's West Gallery.
+The free Season's Greenings celebration at the U.S. Botanic Garden is a beloved annual tradition in the nation's capital.
+The 2024 edition features five G-gauge model trains circulating through oversized animal pollinators made from plant parts.
+Indoors, see thousands of poinsettias as well as 22 plant-based landmarks of the Martin Luther King, Jr. Memorial and the National Gallery of Art's East Building.
+Throughout the Terrace Gardens and Bartholdi Gardens, trees and shrubs feature string lights, festive evergreens and six large plant-based sculptures of pollinators.

 04